apratina/aquawatch-backend/README.md

 ## Lambdas

 - Preprocess (`aquawatch-preprocess`): fetches water + weather data and writes CSV to S3.
+  - Now fetches USGS Daily Values for the last 30 days first, using the DV endpoint (statCd=00003, mean).
+If DV fails, it falls back to instantaneous values (IV), and finally to a baked-in mock payload.
+  - Timestamp handling is robust across IV and DV feeds; daily-only dates are parsed and converted to Unix seconds at 00:00 UTC.
 - Infer (`aquawatch-infer`): calls SageMaker endpoint for predictions; best-effort records training UUID if present.
 - Train Model Tracker (`aquawatch-train-tracker`): saves a record in DynamoDB after training completes.
 Input shape:
   ```json